Thomasvdw/ProgProject/planning.md

 ##Second week: ##

-Interaction to go from geo-view to graph-view, with ability to select certain states and to change showed data.
+Interaction to go from geo-view to graph-view, with ability to select certain states and to change shown data:

 Switching between all views smoothly: TODO

 Line graph ability to select certain states, changing graph: CHECK

 US-map works with all data: CHECK

+Line-graph works with all data: TODO

 Make x-axis of date for US-map: TODO